 - When I see something valuable, I can't think about anything but how to steal it.
-When Conductive a basis is between the second sec - 2 When faced with a choice between money and my friends, I usually choose the money. - 3 If there's a plan, I'll forget it.
+When faced with a choice between money and my - 2 When faced with a choice between money and my friends, I usually choose the money. - 3 If there's a plan, I'll forget it.
 If I don't forget it, I'll ignore it. - 4 I have a "tell" that reveals when I'm lying. - 5 I turn tail and run when things look bad. - 6 An innocent person is in prison for a crime that I committed.
 I'm okay with that.